 Stainless steel is an attractive and affordable alternative to precious white metals.
 Jewellery made with this industrial metal will remain scratch-free for years and will retain its gleam longer than other metals.
 The disadvantage of stainless steel is that it cannot be used in elaborate jewellerydesigns.
 Its durability can also makes resizing rings difficult.

 Have more questions or interested in looking at white metal options?
-Contact us today!
+Contact us online, or visit us in person at 2490 Yonge Street, conveniently located near the intersection of Yonge and Eglinton today!